celo-org/docs/docs/celo-holder-guide/celo-recovery.md

 1. [Download and run MEW Offline](https://kb.myetherwallet.com/en/offline/using-mew-offline/) (scroll down until you see the download instructions)
 2. Open MEW and click on **Access My Wallet > Software > Mnemonic Phrase > Continue**
-3. Change to a 24 Value mnemonic and enter in the words from your Account Key.
+3. Change to a 24 Value mnemonic and enter in the words from your Recovery Phrase.
 Then click **Continue**
 4. Change the HD Derivation Path to **Add Custom path**
 5. Call your Alias "Celo" for easy reference.
 Enter in your Path as `m/44'/52752'/0'/0`.
 Click **Add Custom Path.**
 6. Go back to your Derivation Path dropdown and select **Celo (m/44'/52752'/0'/0)**.
 You should see the addresses change.
 Select the address that matches your Valora Account Number (it's usually the first one).